xkollar/xkollar.github.io/data/posts/2023-10-13-monty-hall-problem.md

 Ideas:

-* Interactive/scriptable version where it would be possible to play with different strategies of both host and player and see how final probabilities change.
+* Interactive/scriptable version where it would be possible to play with different strategies of both the host and the player and see how final probabilities change.